-After the field trip, have students complete the chart by researching the lives of those individuals on the passenger lists available at Encyclopedia Titanica www.encyclopediatitanica.org under the "People" section or via their "Search" function.
-These biographies can be used as subjects for several forms of assessment, both individually and as group projects.
+These biographies can be used as subjects for several forms of assessment.
 Some suggestions are a mobile, timeline, or poster with key events illustrated; an informative letter from the passenger; written reports; "autobiographies" presented in costume; "diary" entries; and skits, interviews, or dialogues among several "characters".
-These activities can also be used in Lessons 3 and 5.
+This part of the lesson correlates well with Lesson 9.

-Lesson 2: Find Titanic!
+Lesson 5: A Picture is Worth a Thousand Words!
 Student Activity page 15